 Outsourcing your tax prep to a professional has several advantages that could easily be a blog post all by themselves!
 Here are just a few of the benefits:

-• Tax reform + sales tax changes + COVID stuff + 1099K changes – Taxes in the past few years have een constantly evolving, thanks to 2018’s tax reform bill, the 2020 CARE package, COVID-related loans & grants, changes to 1099K requirements in 2022, etc. It’s a lot!
+- Tax reform + sales tax changes + COVID stuff + 1099K changes – Taxes in the past few years have been constantly evolving.
+It’s a lot!
 Tax preparers, enrolled agents, and CPAs have spent the year getting up to date on the new rules & requirements both for individuals and businesses.
 I trust these experts a lot more than a box software to understand the nuances of tax changes!
 There’s also complex new marketplace sales tax issues to consider.

-• Confidence that someone has your back – Audits can happen to anyone at anytime.
-According to Christina, having a competent tax preparer means having someone there “to assist you in the process” if an audit does happen, rather than being all on your own.
+- Confidence that someone has your back – Audits can happen to anyone at anytime.
+Having a competent tax preparer means having someone there to assist if an audit does happen, rather than being all on your own.

-• Saving more by getting all the deductions you’re eligible for – Let’s face it, you don’t know what you don’t know.
+- Saving more by getting all the deductions you’re eligible for – Let’s face it, you don’t know what you don’t know.
 And a well-versed tax preparer with experience in your niche probably does know.
 You can get the most tax savings by utilizing a tax professional who, as Amy says, is actively looking out for more deductions that apply to you.
 That means not leaving money on the table when it comes to your final tax liability or refund.
-Christina also shares a great factoid from Dave Ramsey: “Research shows that people who use a tax advisor get an average of $791 more back from the IRS.
-The average refund for people who used tax software was $1,824.
-The average refund for people who used a tax professional was $2,615.
-That’s a big difference!”

-• Doing it right, the first time around – A tax professional can save you the headache and the money of having to amend incorrect returns later on.
+- Doing it right, the first time around – A tax professional can save you the headache and the money of having to amend incorrect returns later on.
 Amy says, “It’s easy to feel like you’re doing everything correctly when using an online program to do your taxes, but I’ve seen some pretty ugly tax issues arise because the taxpayer didn’t understand the rules behind what the program was asking.”
-Christina also mentions spending her summers fixing DIY-done returns gone wrong.
 Using a professional the first time around can prevent this from happening to you.

 It’s up to you to get your biz financials organized for the year.
 When you’re done with that, consider all the pros of, well, turning the tax prep over to a real Pro.